darkerego/PoloniexTradingBot/README.md

 <i>This is a Proof of Concept, still in development, do not use in production with lots money! </i>

 <p> I have made some improvements to the initial code.
 I am still not certain if this this bot actually makes money or not. </p>
+<p> Update: Added some static python function/files to do things like get balances, generate new deposite addresses, grab your trade history, and get the current market charts.
+They are 'extras' and are not used in the actual TradingBot.py program.</p>
 <p> Update: The bot does profit in upward trending markets, so that is a good start. </p>

 ### Project Goals:

 - To create a poloniex trading bot that uses simple math to trade across poloniex's btc and usdt markets.